bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

  calculate the number of anagrams, which can be interpreted as a number of connections with other identical sorted substrings (number of connections between the vertices of the polygon, i.e. n(n-1)/2)._

+ - [x] Count Triplets
+ > You are given an array and you need to find number of tripets of indices `(i, j, k)` such that the elements at those indices are in geometric progression for a given common ratio `r` and `i < j < k`.

+_This algorithm can be solved in linear time with one pass:
+Run a single pass through the array and for each element keep track how many previous elements can form a tuple `(i,j)` and triple `(i, j, k)` with that element.
+Keep two counters for that purpose, e.g. `t2`, `t3`.
+For example, if for one of the elements no other elements are yet to form a tuple or triple, this element is the one that is "waiting" to form a tuple and then a triple.
+For this purpose increment the counter (`t2`) for the value `elem*r`.
+Next time, if element `elem*r` arrives, it will check how many elements are waiting for it and will increment the value of `t3` accordingly._

  ## Dynamic Programming
 - [x] Max Array Sum